KristinaEngland/inclusive-by-design/how/accessible-procurement.md

 ## Internal validation of digital product and service accessibility

-It's the responsibility of business owners and the Procurement Office to engage the proper accessibility specialists or an approved third-party accessibility testing company in the procurement process.
+It's the responsibility of business owners and the Procurement Office to engage the proper internal accessibility subject matter experts or an approved third-party accessibility testing company in the procurement process.
 This vetting is needed to provide clear language in a contract around remediation timelines and other customer expectations.